 Finally, we decided to shoot a question to check out its email support.
 While the VPN claims to answer within 24 hours, we got ours within an hour!

-All in all, ExpressVPN’s customer support is the best we’ve seen as we’ve tested the support depart of all popular VPN services in the industry.
+ExpressVPN’s customer support is the best we’ve seen as we’ve tested the support apart from all popular VPN services in the industry.

-Final Verdict – Is ExpressVPN Good in 2022 in Australia?
+Final Verdict – Is ExpressVPN Good for Australia users in 2023?

-With ExpressVPN, we got terrific unblocking capabilities as it swiftly unblocked every streaming platform we tested it for and let us stream our favourite content in HD playback quality.
-Moreover, its speeds were so fast that we faced no buffers while gaming, torrenting, or streaming.
-Its far-away servers eliminated ISP throttling on our connection and offered better speeds than we received before.
+ExpressVPN’s speeds were so fast that we faced no buffers while streaming in Ultra-HD.
+Its far-away servers eliminated ISP throttling in Australia on our connection and offered better speeds than we received before.

 As for security, its private DNS and AES 256-bit encryption let us pass all leak tests.
 Moreover, the privacy-friendly headquarters – the British Virgin Islands and no-logging policy made it easy for us to trust ExpressVPN with our data.

-In short, ExpressVPN is worth every penny it costs.
-So, if you’re looking for the best of the best this ExpressVPN review in Australia assures that ExpressVPN is undoubtedly the way to go!
+So, in short, ExpressVPN is worth every penny it costs.
+So, if you’re looking for the best of the best, ExpressVPN is undoubtedly the way to go!

-Yes, ExpressVPN is a safe, trustworthy, and capable VPN overall.
-It offers fast connection speeds and works with streaming services such as Netflix, BBC iPlayer, Amazon Prime, and Hulu in Australia.
+Yes, ExpressVPN is a safe in Australia trustworthy, and capable VPN provider overall.
+It has super-fast connection speeds and works with streaming services like BBC iPlayer, Hulu, Amazon Prime, and Netflix.

 Is ExpressVPN owned by China?